 One of the things I love the most about living in New England is the drama of the passing seasons.
 Each one has its own distinctive feel and intensity.
 For many years fall has been my favorite, but I love the others as well.
 This past summer has been particularly sweet in terms of temperature, weather, personal discovery, and accomplishment.

 Shown above is a picture I took this past summer, of a favorite old tree in a favorite meadow in Holyoke, Massachusetts.
 I’m just getting started on a painting of it.

 But summer is gone, and fall is gearing up to unleash its fiery glory upon us.
 I can’t wait for blustery skies full of sculpted clouds, red, orange, and yellow leaves crunching under foot, cooler temperatures, longer shadows, mosquito-free hikes, jackets, hats, and scarves, pumpkins, apples, chilly bicycle and motorcycle rides, earlier, longer nights, cozy cafés, and a couple of extra blankets.
 Fall is almost here.

 I often pass this old oak tree on my way to and from work.
 During every season and under every kind of weather it stands, watching the days and nights go by.
 The field is on the forward slope of a little knoll, which makes a perfect amphitheater for witnessing the harmony of elements.

-I took this photograph in August of 2004 from a boat on Kachemak Bay, en route from Halibut Cove to the Homer, Alaska.
-I love how the warm glow of the sun is subtly reflected in the calm water, and the way that the horizon line between water and sky is barely discernable.
+I took this photograph in August of 2004 from a boat on Kachemak Bay, en route from Halibut Cove to Homer, Alaska.
+I love how the warm glow of the sun is subtly reflected in the calm water, and the way that the horizon line between water and sky is barely discernible.
 I also love how during the summer in Alaska, days seem to last forever.
 I’ve never been to Alaska in the winter, but I am sure that the same is true of nights during that season.

 The paradoxical truth is that the best strategy for finding your way out of the fog is to enjoy the fog.